cssninjaStudio/hr/readme.md

 ## More

 You liked HR?
-Find more premium bulma templates on [Css Ninja](https://cssninja.io/category/all).
+Find more premium bulma templates on our [Store](https://cssninja.io/category/all).

-Check also our premium Envato bulma themes [Css Ninja](https://cssninja.io/themes).
+Check also our premium [Envato bulma themes](https://cssninja.io/themes).

 ## About Us